 What guest users can and can’t do

-Cannot (beta): send photos, videos, GIFs, voice notes, or start voice/video calls.
-These are restrictions reported in early beta.
+- Cannot (beta): Send photos, videos, GIFs, voice notes, or start voice/video calls.
+These restrictions are reported in the early beta.

 Privacy & security — the facts and unknowns

-Claimed encryption: Reports indicate messages remain end-to-end encrypted so only sender and recipient can read contents.
-WhatsApp has marketed this widely; the company’s exact technical notes on guest sessions are not public yet.
+- Claimed encryption: Reports indicate messages remain end-to-end encrypted so only sender and recipient can read contents.
+WhatsApp has marketed this widely.

-What we don’t know: How keys are provisioned to a browser guest, session lifetime, and whether message persistence differs from full accounts.
-Those are technical details WhatsApp should publish on release.
+- What we don’t know: How keys are provisioned to a browser guest, session lifetime, and whether message persistence differs from full accounts.

 Practical examples & use cases

-Customer support: A business rep could initiate a guest chat so a non-WhatsApp customer can get help without installing the app — ideal for one-off support.
+- Customer support: A business rep could initiate a guest chat so a non-WhatsApp customer can get help without installing the app.

-Event invites: Send a temporary guest link for attendees who haven’t installed WhatsApp to receive updates.
+- Event invites: Send a temporary guest link for attendees to receive updates without requiring them to join the platform permanently.

-Marketplace chats: Sellers could let buyers message without forcing them to register.
+- Marketplace chats: Sellers could let buyers message them without forcing them to register an account first.

-(Note: These are logical use cases based on the beta behavior reported; implementation details will change at launch.)
+(Note: These are logical use cases based on beta behavior; implementation details may change at launch.)

 Release status & where the info comes from

-Beta spotted: The Guest Chat feature was found in the WhatsApp Android beta 2.25.22.13 and reported by WABetaInfo (feature tracker).
+- Beta spotted: The Guest Chat feature was found in the WhatsApp Android beta 2.25.22.13 and reported by WABetaInfo.

-Press coverage: Multiple tech outlets (MacRumors, Gadgets360, El País, Times of India) reported the discovery and summarized expected behavior.
+- Press coverage: Tech outlets including MacRumors and Gadgets360 have reported the discovery and summarized expected behavior.

-Status: Testing in beta; no official global rollout or exact date announced.
-Watch WhatsApp’s official blog or WABetaInfo for release notes.
+- Status: Currently testing in beta; no official global rollout date has been announced.

-If a guest link doesn’t open, ask the recipient to use a modern browser (Chrome, Edge, Safari) and check network blocking (some corporate networks block web chat ports).
+- If a guest link doesn’t open, use a modern browser (Chrome, Edge, Safari) and check if network firewalls are blocking web chat ports.

-For businesses: plan flows assuming guests can only text at first; don’t rely on media transfer until WhatsApp confirms support.
+- For businesses: Plan workflows assuming guests can only text at first; don’t rely on media transfer yet.

-Keep logs of consent: guests should see clear disclosure that the chat is temporary and what data (if any) is stored.
+- Keep logs of consent: Ensure guests see clear disclosure that the chat is temporary.

 Guest Chat is WhatsApp’s low-friction bridge to people who don’t want—or can’t—install the app.
-It’s promising for first-contact customer interactions and one-off messages, provided WhatsApp’s encryption and session rules are transparent at launch.
+It’s promising for first-contact customer interactions and one-off messages, provided encryption is transparent at launch.

 People Also Ask (FAQs)